 - For kale, strip out center stem with hands or trim out with a knife.
 Slice leaves crosswise into thin ribbons.

-- Whisk together the oil and vinegar until emulsified.
+- Whisk together the oil, vinegar and Dijon until emulsified.
 Sprinkle in salt and pepper to taste.
 Toss kale greens with a few teaspoons until lightly coated and place on plates or a platter.
 Add vegetables, pumpkin seeds, and cheese.
 Add extra vinaigrette over top.